A Quick Guide to Fitness and Gyms in Beijing

 Do you enjoy staying active through adventure activities?
-There are several organizations in Beijing that arrange outdoor fitness activities such as hiking, mountain climbing, and biking over the weekends.
-What’s more, Asian martial arts and Latin American and Cuban dance classes are available for those looking for something a bit different.
+There are organizations in Beijing that arrange outdoor activities, including hiking, mountain climbing, and biking over the weekends.
+You can also try something different from Asian martial arts and Latin American and Cuban dance classes.

 Here are some of the top fitness activities for expats in Beijing and where you can find them.